 - If an outlet is not working, check first to see if it is controlled by a wall switch or GFCI/AFCI.
 Next, check the breaker.
 If you experience loss of power to any kitchen, bath, garage or exterior outlet then a GFCI/AFCI breaker has likely tripped.
 Search for the GFCI/AFCI outlet and reset.
 The reset button for garage and exterior outlets are sometimes located inside the main breaker box or in one of your systems subpanels.

 - If an outlet produces a burning smell, noise, is warm to the touch or has scorch marks a repair is needed ASAP.

 - 4x per year: Test each G/AFCI.

 - 1x per year: Check the cover plate surrounding each outlet as it can break and need to be replaced, or the screws may come loose and need tightening.
 Do not overtighten the screws!
-Other than that, there is nothing in the actual outlet that can safely be maintained or repaired.
-If an outlet begins to operate poorly, breaks, feels warn to the touch or if it stops working, it should be reported to a licensed electrician and be replaced immediately.
+There is nothing inside the actual outlet that can be maintained or repaired.
+If an outlet begins to operate poorly, breaks or feels warn to the touch, it should be reported to a licensed electrician and be replaced immediately.